saumatya/News-App/README.md

 # News App

 ## Overview
 The News App is a React-based application designed to allow users to search for news articles using various filters such as keywords, languages, and date ranges.
+With the [NewsAPI](https://newsapi.org/docs)
-Leveraging the NewsAPI, the app fetches news articles based on user preferences and displays them in a responsive UI, with pagination controls to navigate through results.
+, the app fetches news articles based on user preferences and displays them in a responsive UI, with pagination controls to navigate through results.

+## How to use?
+- Register for a News API key from [NewsAPI](https://newsapi.org/) and store it securely.
+- Create a .env file to store your API key (e.g., REACT_APP_NEWS_API_KEY=your-api-key-here).

 ## Key Features
 - Dynamic search functionality